SQMah/Hydropal-iOS/README.md

 # Hydropal: iOS Branch

 ## Description
-An iOS app that allows communication between the HydroPal intelligent water bottle and a device running iOS.
+An iOS app that allows communication between the Hydropal intelligent water bottle and a device running iOS.

 ## Current Functionality
 - [x] Bluetooth communication using the HM-10 module